 Everyone agreed, on the way back to the car, that it was a wonderful thing, and we should always keep our eyes keen for other anomalies.
 They must be everywhere, we reasoned.
 We just have to train ourselves to see them.

-But a funny thing happened.
-The next time I came to the clearing, in spring, by myself, not only was the bicycle gone -- but the tree was gone.
+But the next time I came to the clearing, in spring, by myself, not only was the bicycle gone -- but the tree itself gone.
 A big wind blowing up the river has no trouble toppling trees rooted in sand.
-The cottonwood lay accordingly on its side, head down into the ravine, its roots reaching up like withered, imploring hands.
+A cottonwood lay on its side like that, head down in the ravine, its roots reaching up like imploring hands.

-I looked under the tree for the bicycle.
-I looked around the area, to no avail.
-The snow was gone, and this year's vegetation was pushing up from the ground -- just high enough to disguise a jutting pedal or tipped wheel rim.
+I looked around for the bicycle.
+I scouted the area, to no avail.
+The spring vegetation was already crowding the ground - thick enough to hide a jutting pedal or rusted rim.